rashaadmirza/Azure-JavaScript-EdBot/README.md

 5. After creation of the pipeline release the pipeline.

 6. Wait the the app is deployed.

-7. After successful deployment the app will be available.
+7 After successful deployment the app will be available.

 **Steps taken for deployment using azure devOps:**
-URL for the project demo : http://project-bot-by-obaid.azurewebsites.net/
+URL for project demo : http://project-bot-by-obaid.azurewebsites.net/
 URL for video tutorial: https://1drv.ms/v/s!AsCVvHj3qTGIhbQA_15pbwiKky-1rg?e=KFQOR7